ECHOEProject/echoe/doc/documentation.md

 ## Verse and Rhythmical Prose

-Any content deemed to evince metrical qualities has been marked up as `<seg ana="verseLike">`{.xml} without metrical markup or division into verses or lines.
+Any content deemed to evince rhythmical qualities has been marked up as `<seg ana="verseLike">`{.xml} without metrical markup or division into verses or lines.

 ## Rhetorical Markup

 Within the ECHOE subset of Blickling, Vercelli, and their variant witnesses, we have striven to record the rhetorical structures of binomial pair and enumeration, while instances of audience address have been marked up throughout the corpus.
 These features have been recorded as `<seg>`{.xml} nodes with the attribute `@ana` carrying a value `binomial`, `enumeration`, or `audAddress`.
-(As noted under [Verse and Rhythmical Prose] above, the same element and attribute have been used with the value `verseLike` to set off metrical content.
-Where transposition elements extend beyond the word level, this too involves `<seg>`{.xml} nodes with `@ana` attributes; these can be distinguished from rhetorical and metrical markup by their value `pos1`/`pos2`.
+(As noted under [Verse and Rhythmical Prose] above, the same element and attribute have been used with the value `verseLike` to set off rhythmical content.
+Where transposition elements extend beyond the word level, this too involves `<seg>`{.xml} nodes with `@ana` attributes; these can be distinguished from rhetorical and rhythmical markup by their value `pos1`/`pos2`.
 Contrast uses of the same element with `@xml:id`, used to mark up sequences for which scribes have offered alternative readings or glosses, and `@type`, used to mark transposition sequences and Romanized Greek script.)

 ### Audience Address

 Various forms of generic audience address, such as _men þā lēofestan_, _brōþor mīne_, and _mann_ have been marked up throughout the corpus.
 Address has also been encoded where it appears within a narrative related by the main voice, because addresses by cited authorities and some biblical characters may functionally blend with the preacher's address of his audience:

-- "Ac uton wē, _men ðā lēofestan_, cwæð se hālga Ysodorus, ēaðmōdlīce biddan. . ." ([394.27.139](https://echoe.uni-goettingen.de/#/versions/text/394.27#s394.27.139)).
+- "Ac uton wē, _men ðā lēofestan_, cwæð se hālga Ysodorus, ēaðmōdlīce biddan. . ." ([394.27.139](https://echoe.uni-goettingen.de/#/versions/segment/394.27/394.27.139)).

 ### Binomials